 Glad it worked out.
 To clarify we operate in a Windows environment and I had to execute the ColdFusion installer using elevated permissions by right-clicking the installer file and selecting 'Run As Administrator'

-An information technology professional with twenty four years experience in systems administration, computer programming, requirements gathering, customer service, and technical support.
+An information technology professional with twenty five years experience in systems administration, computer programming, requirements gathering, customer service, and technical support.